-When Greenwood County decided to bypass this old stone bridge, demolishing it was considered.
-After the resulting protests, the bridge was preserved at the insistence of the local people, and left for pedestrians to walk on and passersby to admire.
+When the old Otter Creek Bridge was replaced with a modern structure, the old bridge was preserved at the insistence of the local people, and left for pedestrians to walk on and passersby to admire.

 The Otter Creek Bridge is one of the few remaining bridges Walter Sharp built employing a series of highly rounded arches.
 Where a large waterway was critical, Walter Sharp seems to have favored this method of constructing a series of smaller, rounded arches on thin piers instead of one or several long, flat arches.
 The famous Dunkard Mill Bridge over the Walnut in Cowley outside of Arkansas City was an example of this kind of construction.
 Greenwood’s double-arch Fall River stone bridge shows this design as well.

 When the bridge was preserved, it was already deteriorating.
 Undermining of the piers was a major issue with this bridge even then.
 Now, over a decade later, the deterioration has reached significant levels.
 All of the piers are undermined to varying degrees and masonry is dropping out in places.

 One of the abutments and the approach leading to it have been scoured out and part of the guard rail has toppled off and is hanging.

 The center arch is missing stones at the bottom.